Jāti: Self-identity narratives

-All Jātis across the spectrum, from the so-called upper castes to the lowest of castes and tribes, including the so-called Untouchables or avarnas, tended to avoid intermarriage, sharing of food and drinks, or even close social interaction with a Jāti other than their own.
-These Jātis did not see themselves as socially inferior to the others and many had their own jati puranas, or genealogies.
-If at all, it was the other way round and many had folk narratives, traditions, myths and legends to bolster their sense of identity, pride and cultural uniqueness, as the following examples illustrate.

 For instance, the Yadavs, a prominent backward class today, believe that "Even in the Vedic age the Yadavs were upholders of the Republican ideals of government. ...
 The Mahabharata furnishes interesting details regarding the functioning of the republic form of government among the Yadavs. ...
 It is now an agreed fact that Sri Krishna, the central figure of the epic narratives, tried to defend the republican ideas against the imperialistic movement led by Jarasandha of Magadaha and Kamsa of Mathura" (R. V. K. Yadav, quoted by Lucia Michelutti in "Caste and modern politics in a north Indian town").

 Dalits also have "the stories that assert the glory of the caste, identify legendary figures who, the narrators imagine, have played pivotal roles in building their caste identity.
 The facts of the past are interspersed with myth and fantasy to create a new perception of a past that is glorious, pure and exclusive.
 This in turn is accorded historical status and imagined to have existed from time immemorial (Seneviratne 1997: 5).
 This kind of history, which seeks authenticity from written sources and from the self-interpretation of so-called archaeological remains, is sustained by commemorations such as feasts, fasts, celebrations and the creation of new symbols like flags and emblems based on these ..."